Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

 \subsection{Performance Scaling}

-To investigate the scaling performance of the parallel implementation, we examine the runtime of bottleneck operations in \proj by using different number of threads.
+To investigate the scaling performance of the parallel implementation, we examine the runtime of heavy operations in \proj by using different numbers of threads.
 Fig. \ref{fig:tpre} shows the throughput of walk sampler and query-level RPE joining on \texttt{citation2}.
-The runtime is also compared to the estimated runtime by Amdahl's law \cite{grama2003introduction} shown in Fig. \ref{fig:tall}: walk sampling and RPE joining achieve good agreement with the expected speedup, and thus imply well parallelized implementation.
+The runtime is also compared to the estimated runtime by Amdahl's law \cite{grama2003introduction} shown in Fig. \ref{fig:tall}: walk sampling and RPE joining are in good agreement with the expected speedup, thus implying well parallelized implementation.